Mathématique: Chapter 64

 “We’ll address Dr. Jackson’s situation as soon as additional data becomes available,” Landry said.
 “At the moment, we need to make some immediate decisions regarding the nine chevron address.
 Colonel Carter, would you mind giving the group a summary of the progress so far?”

-Carter nodded shortly, her eyes red-rimmed.
-“Dr. Rush has personally cracked seven of the nine cyphers.
-The eighth he rendered for Dr. Perry, and she cracked it.
+Carter nodded, her red-rimmed eyes the only sign of how upset she felt.
+“Dr. Rush has personally solved seven of the nine cyphers.
+The eighth he rendered for Dr. Perry, and she solved it.
 The cyphers exist within the gate network, so, as he solved them, he turned them over to me.
 Sometimes individually, sometimes in small batches.
 I coded an algorithm that allowed his solutions to run through our dialing program.
 Using that algorithm, we can get individual chevrons to lock.
-There are still several obstacles to dialing.
+There are still obstacles to dialing.
 Problem one—he hasn’t solved the ninth.
 Neither has anyone else.
 Problem two—once we get all nine to individually lock, there’s the matter of figuring out in what sequence they should be queried.
 Based on the speed of my dialing program, we can brute force permutations over a matter of hours to weeks, depending on how lucky we get, but that brute-forcing will need to be done from a planet with an adequate power source, since the only way we’ll know we’ve hit on the right sequence is via the creation of a wormhole.
-Problem three—the crystal Rush brought back from Altera is likely some kind of second factor, and no one knows how that might be incorporated into the dialing sequence.
-And then, finally, problem four—powering wormhole creation is going to require a huge amount of energy, specifically it’s going to require dialing from a planet with massive naquadria deposits.”
+Problem three—the crystal Rush brought back from Altera is probably a second factor, and no one knows how it might be incorporated into the dialing sequence.
+And then, finally, problem four—powering wormhole creation will require a huge amount of energy, specifically it’ll require dialing from a planet with massive naquadria deposits.”

-“Question,” Sheppard said, leaning back in his chair.
+“Question.”
+Sheppard leaned back in his chair.
 “About that crystal—why do you think it’s a second factor?”

 “Huh,” Sheppard said.
 “Okay.”